Sofiaflorezz/Systems-analysis/Workshop_4/README.md

    - Attach an explicit **uncertainty estimate** to each prediction.
    - Enable more informed decision-making in regions where the model may behave chaotically.

-## Suggested Repository Structure

-> Adjust or rename these folders according to your actual project layout.

-- `report/` – PDF of the Workshop 4 simulation report.
-- `notebooks/` – Jupyter notebooks for Random Forest experiments and `cp_time` perturbations.
-- `ca_simulation/` – Cellular automaton implementation and chaos experiments.
-- `data/` – Data preprocessing scripts and/or sample datasets (if applicable).